nicolaschan/minecart-protocol/README.md

 The payload is processed at the destination.
 Then the cart is sent to its next destination with any response payload.

+This is different from a computer network because it is not easy to copy items.
+We need to design a protocol that allows autonomous network systems to operate while conserving resources.

 Each destination is a *function* because it has an input and output.
 These functions can be arbitrary, and we should be able to freely compose them.